University of Washington Tacoma: History

 The University of Washington Tacoma campus began classes on October 1, 1990 in downtown Tacoma's historic Perkins Building.
 The 8 story structure was chosen in part for its capacity; during UW Tacoma's early years and construction of the permanent campus further south, enrollments comprised a maximum of approximately 401 juniors and seniors.
 During this time, downtown Tacoma's appearance and local reputation began to change.
-The decision to site the new UW campus in downtown Tacoma and not in an outlying area of the city is often cited as one of the most important factors in the downtown's revitalization.
-The somewhat unorthodox choice to renovate some of Tacoma's oldest remaining industrial structures for campus classrooms and offices, instead of razing the buildings and erecting new ones, has since been heralded for its foresight.
-A former cluster of blighted, decaying buildings was given new life, and soon after businesses began opening en masse in the immediate area for the first time in decades.

 The current campus celebrated its long-awaited opening on May 29, 1997.
 Since the opening of the first building, several others have been renovated.
 Part of the campus library formerly served as the Snoqualmie Falls Power Company's transformer house.
 Building names such as Mattress Factory and West Coast Grocery recall the structures' earlier uses.
 Transportation within the downtown area was improved with the addition of Sound Transit's 1.6-mile Tacoma Link light rail line in 2003.

 Following several years of transfer-only undergraduate admissions, UW Tacoma admitted its first freshman class of just under 200 students in Autumn of 2006.
 UW Tacoma expects to continue to increase enrollment and add additional buildings.
 In March 2011, the campus opened the renovated Russell T. Joy Building, the last of the formerly blighted warehouse buildings along the campus' Pacific Avenue boundary.
 The campus purchased Court 17 Apartments in 2016 as a dorm that now houses 290 students.
 As of September 2016 the campus had 5000 students.

 Tacoma School of the Arts (SOTA) students use UWT classroom space for their humanities classes.
-In return, the University uses SOTA's artistic resources for evening classes.
+In return, the university uses SOTA's artistic resources for evening classes.